This class is limited to 12 students for an exceptional training

 Following this, you will learn how to interact with each marma point using massage, essential oil application, and pranic healing (Ayurvedic energy work) to restore balance to the body and mind.

 Specific protocols will be taught for bringing healing to different organ systems.
 Students will work in groups of two throughout the program.

-As we have two large practice rooms, three tables will be positioned in each room with plenty of space in between.
-Students will work in groups of three at each table.
+As we have two large practice rooms, three tables will be positioned in one room and four in the other with plenty of space in between.
+Students will work in groups of two at each table.
 In addition to the workshop materials, please bring personal protection equipment (PPE) in the forms of a face mask and hand sanitizer.
 Extra PPE will be available if needed.

 Please note that throughout the rest of the year, CCA plans to implement strong personal safety measures including:

 CCA staff will wear a face mask of some kind in all public interactions and on-campus in common areas.
 We encourage all students to wear them as well.